-These spiced sweet potato pancakes are inspired by the sugar cleanse I did last year.
-Going 6 weeks without any sugar, including fruit, was quite a challenge and made me take an honest look at exactly how much sugar I was eating.
+These spiced sweet potato pancakes were inspired by the sugar cleanse I did last year.
+Going 6 weeks without any form of sugar was quite a challenge, and made me take an honest look at exactly how much sugar I was eating.
 Lunch and dinner weren’t too hard, but breakfast definitely required some creativity!

-Before I cut the sugar, my breakfasts often consisted of gluten free cereal, fresh fruit and coconut yoghurt, sometimes paleo toast with avocado and almond butter, sometimes eggs (but mostly in the weekend), and sometimes pancakes!
+Before I cut the sugar, my breakfasts often consisted of gluten free cereal, fresh fruit and coconut yoghurt.
+I’d occasionally mix it up abd have paleo toast with avocado and almond butter, we mostly had eggs in the weekend, and of course pancakes!

-If you’ve been following swoon for a while you’ll know I love a good pancake.
-This is largely a result of discovering you can make a pretty decent pancake with bananas (or any type of stewed fruit), eggs and ground almond or coconut.
+If you’ve been following Swoon Food for a while you’ll know I love a good pancake.
+This is largely from discovering you can make a pretty decent pancake with bananas or any type of stewed fruit, eggs and ground almond or coconut.
 This was revolutionary for me because I hadn’t been able to eat pancakes for years while eating dairy and gluten free.

-Fast forward to my 6 week sugar detox which required me to cut out fruit (just for the 6 weeks), I realised my beloved pancake recipes would need a sugar free makeover too.
+Fast forward to my 6 week sugar detox which required me to cut out all fruit (just for the 6 weeks mind), and I realised my beloved pancake recipes would need a sugar free makeover too.

-For this sweet potato pancake recipe I separated the eggs in order to achieve a lighter pancake.
-Often pancakes using fruit or vegetables as a base can be quite heavy, and raising agents alone don’t always create a fluffy texture.
-I’ve also added a few spices because when you’re not using any sweetener, sweet spices like cinnamon and ginger help lift the sweet flavour of the sweet potato.
+For this spiced sweet potato pancake recipe I separated the eggs in order to achieve a lighter pancake.
+Often pancakes using fruit or vegetables as a base can be quite heavy, and raising agents alone can struggle to create a fluffy texture.
+I added spices to these pancakes too because when you’re not using any sweetener, sweet spices like cinnamon and ginger help lift the flavour.

-You do have to plan ahead a little for this recipe and bake the sweet potato in the oven for about 45 minutes beforehand.
-But this can easily be done ahead of time and stored in the fridge or even freezer if you’re being super prepared.
+You do need to plan ahead a little for this recipe by baking the sweet potato in the oven for 45 minutes beforehand.
+But this can easily be done ahead of time and stored in the fridge, or even freezer if you’re really prepared.

-These pancakes are best eaten piping hot, piled high with a dollop of coconut yoghurt and fresh fruit in season.
-I used kiwi berries and blueberries in these pictures which are great choices if you’re watching your fructose intake, along with a sprinkle of beetroot powder.
+These pancakes are best eaten piping hot, piled high with a dollop of coconut yoghurt and fresh fruit.
+I used kiwi berries and blueberries for these pictures which are also great choices when watching your fructose intake, and the sprinkle of pink is beetroot powder.
 Enjoy!

 Spiced Sweet Potato Pancakes